beautyjoy/beautyjoy.github.io/professional-development-3-weeks/index.md

 *   BJC focuses on collaboration.
     *   In BJC, students are encouraged to work in small groups, using pair programming for projects, and collaborating online to answer each others' questions.
 *   BJC assignments foster creativity and design thinking.
     *   BJC includes project-centric labs, where groups are encouraged to build and design their own games, applications, and more.
-See [Snap<em>!</em> examples] (http://snap.berkeley.edu)!
+See [Snap<em>!</em> examples](http://snap.berkeley.edu)!
 *   BJC situates computing in the real world.
     *   BJC units explore how computing is used in real-world applications, from Google Search algorithms to Big Data to today's news.
 *   BJC emphasizes that computing is for everyone, and is a matter of equity.